m3tac0de/home-assistant-sofabaton-x1s/README.md

 ## Fetching commands (Index sensor)

-The Sofabaton hub can have a *lot* of device commands (100+).
+The Sofabaton hub can have a *lot* of device commands.
 Fetching all of them on every startup would be slow and noisy, so the integration doesn’t do that automatically.

 Instead we have:

 - a **diagnostic sensor**: `sensor.<hub>_index`
+  - shows currect actvity
   - shows activities, devices
   - shows buttons we already have cached
   - can also show **commands** per device/activity
   - shows `loading` while we’re fetching

+Go to Developer Tools → States → sensor.<hub>_index to seen the contents of the sensor.

 - a **fetch service/action**: you call it to tell the integration “go to the hub, get me all commands for this device/activity, and put them on the Index sensor”.